brmatvey/go-graphs/README.md

 }
 ```
 Result of Dijkstra algo is hashmap with the shortest weight between start node and each other node in graph.
+Algorithm returns error if negative weight is found.